O-X-L/haproxy-ja4/README.md

-# HAProxy - JA4 Client-Fingerprint - Lua Plugin
+# HAProxy - JA4 TLS Client-Fingerprint - Lua Plugin

 **WARNING: This plugin is still in early development!
 DO NOT USE IN PRODUCTION!**